-If you have a brand that says Aercology, Donaldson, or AER Control Systems then all the parts, filters, motors are identical.
+If you have a brand that says Aercology, Donaldson, or AER Control Systems then all the parts, filters, and motors are identical.
 All of the suppliers are the same source.
-The only difference between them are the color and model numbers are different, but that is all.
+The only difference between them are the color and model numbers.

-3. I see that the drum houses two filters a thin one (Throwaway) and a thick one (1st Stage), do I need to change both of these filters?
+I see that the drum houses two filters a thin one (Throwaway Liner) and a thick one (Primary).
+Do I need to change both of these filters?

-No, the throwaway liner will see more dirt than the thick or 1st stage one so it will need to be changed more often.
-We sell the 1st stage filter six at a time called a 6-pack for this reason.
-If you change the throwaway often in theory you should not have to change the primary.
+No, the throwaway liner will see more dirt than the primary one so it will need to be changed more ofter.
+If you regularly change the throwaway liner you should not have to change the primary.
 If you need these two filters please contact AER Filter Sales.

-4. How can I tell if the filters are dirty or need to be changed, can I place a gage across the filters to measure the pressure drop?
+How can I tell if the filters are dirty or need to be changed?
+Can I place a gage across the filters to measure the pressure drop?

-5. I have had my centrifugal mist collector for a while and at first it ran smooth and quiet, but after a few months it is noisy and it vibrates, why is this happening?
+I have had my Centrifugal Mist Collector for a while and at first it ran smooth and quiet, but after a few months it is noisy and it vibrates, why is this happening?